talonhub/community/PRACTICES.md

 action.user.insert_snippet_by_name("ifStatement", {"0": "return False"})
 ```

+See the [snippets README](./core/snippets/README.md) for details on snippets.

 ## Code Simplicity

 Simplify your code when possible and consider leaving a comment describing complicated code.
 In general, use the simplest Talon abstraction that does what you want.